ancorgs/alp-system-management/conclusion.md

 the September's prototype.
 But it will work in completely different ways depending on whether the system is transactional or not.
 In the first case, the `cockpit-tukit` package should be installed and used.
 For non-transactional system `cockpit-packagekit` should be used.
-We don't plan to introduce any mechanism to handle that automatically, the user should install the right package based on its use-case.
+We don't plan to introduce any new mechanism to handle that automatically, so it may happen that the user would need to install the right package based on its use-case.

 In that regard, we plan to offer some short documentation on how to install and run Cockpit in both a transactional and a non-transactional ALP system.